percyliang/sempre/TUTORIAL.md

     three                  plus                                                         four

-**Exercise 2.1**: write rules can parse the following utterances into into the category `$Expr`:
+**Exercise 2.1**: write rules that can parse the following utterances into into the category `$Expr`:

     length of hello world         # 11